stephenharris/WordPressBehatExtension/README.md

 This is a Behat 3.0 Extension for WordPress plugin and theme development.
 You can use it to test your WordPress installation, or just test your plugin/theme without installing them in a normal WordPress installation (i.e. stand-alone).

-The Extension allows you to use WordPress functions in your context class (if you extend your `FeatureContext` from `Johnbillion\WordPressExtension\Context\WordPressContext`).
+The Extension allows you to use WordPress functions in your context class (if you extend your `FeatureContext` from `StephenHarris\WordPressExtension\Context\WordPressContext`).

 It also provides other contexts:

- - `Johnbillion\WordPressExtension\Context\WordPressAdminContext.php` - navigating the WordPress admin
+ - `StephenHarris\WordPressExtension\Context\WordPressAdminContext.php` - navigating the WordPress admin
- - `Johnbillion\WordPressExtension\Context\WordPressPostListContext.php` - default WordPress admin post type page
+ - `StephenHarris\WordPressExtension\Context\WordPressPostListContext.php` - default WordPress admin post type page

 **Version:** 0.1.0